-Patients who need to see the dentist attend the practice by invitation and pre-booked appointment only.
+In order to protect staff and patients at the practice, we were told that patients who need to see the dentist attend the practice by invitation and pre-booked appointment only.
 We were informed that staff wear appropriate PPE, and that all patients who require treatment are screened for symptoms of COVID-19.
-We were also told that patients' temperatures are also taken and recorded on arrival.
-Staff also ask patients the COVID-19 screening questions on arrival at the practice before being allowed in to the dental surgery.
+Staff also ask patients the COVID-19 screening questions on arrival at the practice before being allowed into the dental surgery.